 Everyone else’s comments aside, I've always wanted my nose to look different.
 What’s more, for as long as I can remember, I’ve also had a weird psychological and physical disconnect about my nose.
 In my head, my nose looked fine; but whenever I saw it in photos, I was legitimately surprised—and not in a good way—to see how it really looked.

-All of this is to say that rhinoplasty—specifically, to get rid of the hump on the bridge of my natural nose—has been in the back of my mind since my early teen years.
-Though while my nose always irked me, another part of me (and my bank account) could never fully justify an actual surgical procedure.
-I explored other less-invasive options, including using fillers to even things out (a.k.a the non-surgical nose job), but nothing seemed to make sense for the outcome I wanted.
-Eventually though, after becoming engaged to my long-time partner, the timing finally felt right to pursue a more permanent solution.
-I also finally had a reason to justify it (if only to myself): Wedding photos that would, as I so dramatically quoted to my partner on numerous occasions, last for generations.
+All of this is to say that rhinoplasty—specifically, getting rid of the hump on the bridge of my nose—has been in the back of my mind since my early teen years.
+For a while, something held me back from changing my nose permanently.
+But after becoming engaged to my long-time partner, the timing finally felt right to pursue a more permanent solution.
+I also finally had a reason to justify it: wedding photos that would, as I so dramatically said to my partner on numerous occasions, last for generations.

-Two quick asides before we jump in...
-First off, no—I’m not going to argue that in order to feel your very best on your wedding day, you should get plastic surgery.
-Or even Botox.
+I’m not going to argue that to feel your very best on your wedding day, you should get a nose job.
+Or get Botox.
 Or even wear makeup.
-Everyone is different, and this just happens to be my story.
+Everyone is different and this just happens to be my story.

 Meet the Expert

 Adam Kolker, MD, is a board-certified plastic surgeon in New York City specializing in cosmetic surgery of the face, body, and breasts.

 What Is a Nose Job?

 A nose job, aka rhinoplasty, involves surgically changing the shape, size, and/or appearance of the nose.